glutanimate/image-occlusion-enhanced/README.md

 *Image Occlusion Enhanced* should now be stable for the most part.
 However, there still exist a number of longstanding issues that have less to do with the add-on itself and more with Anki and the libraries it's based on. macOS, in particular, has always suffered from compatibility issues with SVG-Edit.

 For a list of known issues please check out the [Issues](https://github.com/Glutanimate/image-occlusion-enhanced/issues) page.
 Bug reports and suggestions are always welcome, but it might take me a while to get to them.
 If you know how to code please feel free to improve this project, file pull requests, etc.

-## Supporting the Development of This Add-on

-Quite a few people have offered to donate to this project over the last few months.
-I've always been very hesitant about accepting these contributions.
-Both because of the operational overhead and because I just felt like I hadn't contributed enough to warrant these donations, yet.

-With large parts of the add-on rewritten recently, I feel like this has become less of a concern.
-That's why I've decided to finally add a few PayPal links to the [description page on AnkiWeb](https://ankiweb.net/shared/info/1111933094).
-If you ever felt like buying me a coffee a sandwich: Now you can!

-All funds collected through this will go into fueling my late-night coding and studying sessions :).

 ## Credits